KILTprotocol/docs/docs/develop/01_sdk/04_How to integrate/04_vitejs.md

 ViteJS is a great tool to bootstrap your project.
 As for all browser based projects, you have to make sure that nodejs polyfills are in place to make the SDK work.

-If you start from any ViteJS template, you have to make sure to install and enable the polyfills.
+If you start from any ViteJS template, you only have to make sure to install and enable the polyfills.

-Bootstrap template of your choice and install KILT + NodeJS polyfills:
+Bootstrap using the template of your choice and install KILT + NodeJS polyfills:

 ```
 yarn create vite my-app --template react-ts
 cd my-app